absolutezero13/github-eggs/README.md

 git clone https://github.com/absolutezero13/github-eggs.git
 ```

-Navigate to the github-eggs folder and run this command;
+Navigate to the github-eggs folder and run this command:

 ```
 npm install